 There’s a time in every interview when you’ll be asked if you have any questions of your own.
 This is the perfect opportunity to:

 - Demonstrate a genuine interest in the role and business, and

 - Get a better idea of the role.

-So, do your research into the organisation and write down anything you’d like clarifying.
+So, do your research into the organization and write down anything you’d like clarifying.
 Hiring managers love a candidate who shows initiative, so you’ll be earning some brownie points and probably discovering something about the company you didn’t already know which’ll help you answer other questions fired your way, win-win.

 If you’re struggling, here are some broad questions you could start with:

 - What’s the size and structure of your product marketing team?

 - How long has your company had a product marketing function?